ashleyd480/access-map-app-capstone/readme.md

 ----
 # Thinking Ahead
 Due to time constraints and the time investment needed for learning new concepts necessary for executing this project,   I wanted to point out my own areas of opportunity and what other ideas could have been implemented.
-One thing I realized through my research in my second week was the benefits of DTOs for API calls and was able to make a fix to where ~95% of my transactions use DTOs.
+One thing I realized through my research in my second week was the benefits of DTOs for API calls, and I was able to make a fix to where ~95% of my transactions use DTOs.
 Using a Model Mapper bean could further facilitate converting DTOs back to entities and vice versa.
-I will also note that while I did not get to the testing due time, I did extensively test throughout the project with manual testing via Postman and frontend interactions.
+I will also note that while I did not get to the testing due to time, I did extensively test throughout the project with manual testing via Postman and frontend interactions.

 Some other additional UX features I would have added if there was more time in this capstone would be: allowing users to edit or delete their reviews, and clickable profiles so that each user could see others users stats and contributions.
 It would also have been neat to be able to integrate with Google Maps API, allowing for a more built-out database of places that users can then crowdsource accessibility information on.

-Furthermore, I am aware that we have only barely touched the tip of the iceberg in the realm of learning about software development.
-I am aware of areas to further increase code efficiency and clarity.
+Furthermore, I am aware that we have only barely touched the tip of the iceberg in the realm of learning about software development, and I can see areas to further increase my code efficiency and clarity.
 For example, I could use a global payload object in my React codebase.
 Another thing would be avoiding hardcoding values such as when I mapped the ratings form as follows ` {[1, 2, 3, 4, 5].map((value) => {`

 Below are some other ideas I had as I think ahead:

 ## Sorting Efficiency
-As data size grows, I can also implement better querying by keeping the dynamic search logic by keyword and city in the backend, and sorting can be handled by the front end by the `.sort` method..
+As data size grows, I can also implement better querying by keeping the dynamic search logic by keyword and city in the backend, and sorting can be handled by the front end by the `.sort` method.
 This is because if say the user's keyword on the frontend doesn't change, and they simply are just changing how they are sorting, this can cause unnecessary calls to the backend.

 An example code block could look like this:

 ```
 const sortPlaces = (places, sortField, sortDirection) => {
 // When sorting using the subtraction approach, the negative value determines the order of elements in the sorted array.